Zgirt/Testnet-RPC/README.md

 };
 ```

-### 2. Change the IP to your own in the docker-compose file
+Also change the IP to your own in the docker-compose file:

-Update these two lines with your node's IP:

 ```yaml
 QUBIC_EVENTS_POOL_NODE_PASSCODES: "YOUR_IP:AAAAAAAAAAEAAAAAAAAAAgAAAAAAAAADAAAAAAAAAAQ="